 - If a child has an EHCP or significant SEN requirement, the SENDCo (Miss McKillop) will contact parents to discuss how the school can continue to support the child during remote learning.

 Should the school close for any period, teaching staff will aim to deliver a curriculum that is a continuation of the teaching and learning being provided in classrooms.
-In years 1 to 6, this will take the form of a Microsoft Office Teams classroom for each class, to which content will be uploaded.
+This will take the form of a Microsoft Office "Teams" virtual classroom for each class, where class 'meet ups' and 'catch up' sessions will be arranged.
 A blend of teacher-produced materials and videos alongside links and embedded content from external providers will be used.
 Children will remain in contact to share successes and communications through Class Dojo.
 In our Reception class (Early Years) we will continue to use Tapestry to direct parents and children to appropriate activities and learning opportunities and to stay in regular contact.

 We acknowledge that video explanations, especially videos of the class teachers, is one of the most effective ways to explain to children what to do and to help them to engage with their learning.
 Therefore, we will endeavour to support the majority of core lessons in this way.
 Videos from third-party providers such as Oak National Academy, White Rose Maths and YouTube may also be used in addition to teacher videos.